This post may contain affiliate links. Please read our disclosure policy.

 - Rinse the rice with cold water until the water runs clear.
-Then transfer it to a bowl, and soak with water for 20 minutes.
 Drain well and set aside.

 - In a medium non-stick pot, heat the olive oil on medium heat.
 Add the vermicelli pasta and cook, stirring frequently until all the vermicelli is a deep golden brown color.
-Be careful not to to burn it.
+Be careful not to burn it.

 - Transfer the rice over the cooked vermicelli, and stir to combine and coat the rice with the olive oil.
 Season with salt and a dash of cinnamon, if desired.

 - Add 4 cups water and bring the mixture to a boil.
 The water will reduce in the process.
 Reduce the heat to low, cover the pot and cook for 15 minutes.

 - When the rice is fully cooked, remove from the heat and allow the rice to steam for 5 minutes.
 Then uncover and fluff with a fork.